- 1 Gallon

 When intake by machines, you can think of oil as a food supplement for a compressor.
 Without it, the compressor won’t run.
 However, this is one side of the story.

-Thus, all these air compressor oils provide a slick layer between the components to eliminate the friction that causes excessive heat generation, wear and tear.
+Thus, all these air compressor oils provide a slick layer between the components to eliminate the friction that causes excessive heat generation, and engine wear/tear.

 - Eliminate friction